This article explains how to find your Windows 11 product (activation) key.

 You can transfer your full (retail) license to another computer and will still be able to get support from Microsoft.
 Still, you will have to deactivate and uninstall the product key on other computers before you’re allowed to reuse it.

-How to find Windows 11 product key via command prompt
+Find Windows 11 product key via the command prompt

 You can use the command prompt to find your Windows 11 product key.
-Simply run the command prompt as administrator from the Start menu.
+Run the command prompt as an administrator from the Start menu.

 Then, run the commands below to display your product key.